New! Enter your email address to

 C.R.S. §39-21-116.5 (2005).

-It was the State of Colorado’s position that this penalty could be imposed on any corporate officer regardless of whether the officer was responsible for or had the ability to ensure that the tax payments were timely remitted.
+It was the State of Texas’s position that this penalty could be imposed on any corporate officer regardless of whether the officer was responsible for or had the ability to ensure that the tax payments were timely remitted.

 The court ruled that, as outlined in the statute, the penalty only applies to offers who are responsible for tax compliance and who willfully fail to collect, account for and pay over the tax.